nikora-cat/rsschool-cv/cv.md

 # Nikora Cat
-## contacts:
+## Contacts:
 - **phone:** +12345678
 - **E-mail:** fakegmail.com
 ---
 ## Briefly About Myself:
-Im highschool student.ive been interested in programming for years, studding it nearly 3 years.I aditionally study in programming school and write usaco tests and try olimpiadas.
-I participatec in two conferenses with presentations about digital imiginges.
-Im plaming to contenew studding and improving my skills in this sfear.
-I hope to get into MIT or Stenford youniverity to study computer siance.
+I’m a high school student.
+I’ve been interested in programming, studying it for nearly 3 years.
+I additionally study in programming school and write usaco.org tests and try contests.
+I participated in two conferences with presentations about digital imaging.
+I’m planning to continue studying and improving my skills in this sphere.
+I hope to get into MIT or Stanford University to study computer science.

-I also study and love playing on drums. have studed in art academy for 4 years and am still improving my art skills. play volleyball and love sport activitys.
-I love cooking and want to study it profecionally.
-I participate in school activitys and am part of school student self-governance wich is planing school activitys.
-I also want to study writing and write few action books.
-Generally i have many interests and I try to improve in them.
+I also study and love playing drums.
+Have studied in art academy for 4 years and am still improving my art skills.
+Play volleyball and love sport activities.
+I enjoy cooking and want to study it professionally.
+I participate in school activities and am part of school student self-governance which is planning school activities.
+I also want to study writing and write a few action books.
+Generally, i have many interests and I try to improve in them.

-Im fast lerner when it comes to things im interested in.
-I hope in future my work will be related to game development and consider my interests and aditional skills.
+I’m fast learner when it comes to things I’m interested in.
+I hope in future my work will be related with game development and consider my interests and additional skills.

 ---
 ## Skills and Proficiency: